GSA-TTS/identity-dev-docs/_pages/saml.md

 The supported LOA levels area, place one of these values inside a `<saml:AuthnContextClassRef>` tag:
   - `http://idmanagement.gov/ns/assurance/loa/1`
   - `http://idmanagement.gov/ns/assurance/loa/3`
+  - `http://idmanagement.gov/ns/assurance/ial/0` (also known as IALMAX)

 To request specific attributes, list them (comma-separated) as the query parameter for `http://idmanagement.gov/ns/requested_attributes?ReqAttr=`.
 See the [user attributes]({{ site.baseurl }}/attributes/) for the list of attributes that can be requested.

+An IALMAX request will return IAL1 data if a user is not verified or IAL2 data if a user is verified.

 An LOA3 request for email, phone, first name, last name, and SSN might look like: